opatut/javascript-utilities/README.md

 javascript-utilities
 ====================

-Mainly small tested utility functions
+javascript-utilities are small tested reliable utility functions and modules which have been collected over time.
+If you have further functions which are very helpful, write a test, add the function and that`s it.